What is Autism Spectrum Disorder (ASD)?

-An Autism Spectrum Disorder (ASD) can be defined as a lifelong developmental disability that impacts an individual’s ability to communicate, interpret language, and interact with others.
-The most recent data from the Centers for Disease Control and Prevention (CDC) indicates that as many as 1 in every 36 children in the United States meet diagnostic criteria for Autism.
+The most recent data from the Centers for Disease Control and Prevention (CDC) indicates that as many as 1 in every 31 children in the United States meet diagnostic criteria for Autism.
 Autism is seen in all racial, ethnic, and socio-economic backgrounds.
+Autism Spectrum Disorder is over 4 times more common among boys than among girls the same age.
+However, recent research suggests that girl may not display characteristics of Autism in the same way boys and might go undiagnosed because of their different presentation.

 The first signs of ASD are typically present before the age of three and last throughout the lifespan.
 As the name indicates, there is a significant and complex range of characteristics that can present in any combination and range in severity with an Autism diagnosis.
 No two individuals with Autism are the same.